Salini1/Salini1/README.md

 ### Hi there 👋I'm Salini :smile:

-My full name is Salini Ravinthiran.Currently,I am a first year data engineering student at University Teknologi Malaysia(UTM).
+My full name is Salini Ravinthiran.Currently,I am a second year student at University Teknologi Malaysia(UTM).

 ##### About me